thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Hui-Chi Liu 劉蕙綺</h3>
 				</header>
-				<p>Hui-Chi is a junior in the Bachelor Program in Life Sciences.
-She was just awarded an MOST undergraduate student research scholarship to study toxicity and signal similarity among Mullerian mimetic butterflies.</p>
+				<p>Hui-Chi is a senior in the Bachelor Program in Life Sciences.
+She was awarded an MOST undergraduate student research scholarship to study toxicity and signal similarity among Mullerian mimetic butterflies.</p>
 			</div>
 		</div>
 	</section>